napuzba/xpiks-website/_tutorials/misc-diagnostic-logs.md

 <br />

-**Usually there's only one reason to open this dialog** - if you need to attach the logs along with the report through Xpiks Support.
+**Usually there's only one reason to open this dialog** - if you need to attach the logs along with the <a href="{{site.url}}/2015/09/03/how-to-report-an-error/">report through Xpiks Support</a>.
 Then you can click _Reveal logfile_ button (see image above) and find the file you need.